ctdk/modern-xiafs/README.md

 Once you've done that, run `make oldconfig && make prepare && make modules_prepare` to get the kernel source tree ready for compiling the module.
 If your distribution has another recommended way to build the kernel package, like `make deb-pkg`, follow those steps.
 Make sure the kernel source is owned by the user you're planning on compiling the module as.

-Along with the master branch, there are git branches for the kernels that this module is known to work with (currently linux-2.6.32, linux-3.2, linux-3.10.1, linux-3.11.1, linux-3.12.1, linux-3.13.5, linux-3.14.2, linux-3.15.3, linux-3.16.4 (which covers 3.17.0, 3.18.11, 3.19.3 and 4.0.9 as well), linux-4.1.3, linux-4.4.0, linux-4.7.10 (which covers 4.8.7), linux-4.9.6, linux-4.10.1, linux-4.11.12 (which also covers 4.12), and linux-4.13.16 (which also covers 4.14, 4.15, 4.165, 4.17, and 4.18).
+Along with the master branch, there are git branches for the kernels that this module is known to work with (currently linux-2.6.32, linux-3.2, linux-3.10.1, linux-3.11.1, linux-3.12.1, linux-3.13.5, linux-3.14.2, linux-3.15.3, linux-3.16.4 (which covers 3.17.0, 3.18.11, 3.19.3 and 4.0.9 as well), linux-4.1.3, linux-4.4.0, linux-4.7.10 (which covers 4.8.7), linux-4.9.6, linux-4.10.1, linux-4.11.12 (which also covers 4.12), linux-4.13.16 (which also covers 4.14, 4.15, 4.165, 4.17, and 4.18), and linux-6.1.140-debian (which was built against the Debian kernel sources shipped with bookworm).
 Just check out those branches to get the code for those versions of the kernel.
 Once the xiafs module is working with a particular version of the kernel, the code should remain pretty stable except for needed bugfixes that come along.
 If the kernel you're running isn't in one of the branches, try master, or the branch closest to your current kernel.

 After all that is done, go into the module subdirectory (checking out the appropriate version branch if needed) in this directory.
 If building the module for a newer kernel, at least versions 5.3 and later, run: